veltman/flubber/README.md

 #### flubber.separate(fromShape, toShapeList[, options])

 If you're trying to interpolate between a single shape and multiple shapes (for example, a group of three circles turning into a single big circle), this method will break your shapes into pieces so you can animate between the two sets.
-This isn't terribly performant but it mostly gets the job done.
+This isn't terribly performant and has some quirks but it tends to get the job done.

 `fromShape` should be a ring or SVG path string, and `toShapeList` should be an array of them.